 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 My husband was cleaning out his garage and found an old Rumsey electric lawn mower.
 It works!
 I can't seem to find any information about it except an ad from 1946 and one that does not work on eBay for $600.

 Does anyone know anything about these mowers and their actual worth?

 I too have a Rumsey Electric Lawnmower that works and is in better condition than the one pictured.
 I am also trying to get a value of this lawnmower.

 I would recommend that you go to the American Pickers website.
 If anyone can tell you the value, they can.
-Either that or Rick's Restorations.
-If they don't know the value, they might be able to point you in the right direction for finding out.

 Is it for sale?